 Mind like a Projector

-We might be pretty proud that we control our emotions and we get very judgmental when others can not.
+We might be pretty proud to think that we can actually control our emotions and we get very judgmental when others can not.
 For example, I used to get very upset at my spouse for constantly talking about her fears.
 I berated her for acting like a child and worrying about “non existing things,” but then eventually I had to question my own behavior just to realize that she’s adding on top of my own insecurities, that I can hardly control.
 The only difference between us was that she was wearing her fear on her sleeve and I had it tucked away deep inside my kidneys (traditional Chinese medicine believes that certain organs are related to emotional activities and it is kidneys that are associated with fear.)

 When you judge another, you do not define them, you define yourself.
 Perception is not reality.
 What appear to be faults in others may actually be reflections of our own emotional afflictions.
 I don’t have an attitude problem; you have a perception problem.
 Remember, the way people treat us is their karma.
 The way we react is our own. ~ Trulshik Rinpoche